OCA/OpenUpgrade/docsource/030_coverage_analysis.rst

 The design is such that the effort can be distributed between different developing parties.
 See below for an overview of module coverage per version.

+Check if there are migration scripts provided for the set of modules that are installed in your Odoo database.
+If there are modules for which no migration scripts have been developed yet, your migration may fail or the integrity of your database may be lacking.
+Refer to the :doc:`development` documentation to add the missing migration scripts.

 .. toctree::
    :maxdepth: 1